contensis/experience-engine/packages/react/README.md

 ### Prerequisites

-Before we can see Personalization in action it is recommended we first [ensure content is Personalized with variants for different audiences](https://github.com/contensis/personalization/blob/main/docs/PERSONALIZE_CONTENT.md)
+Before we can see Personalization in action it is recommended we first [ensure content is Personalized for different audiences](https://github.com/contensis/personalization/blob/main/docs/PERSONALIZE_CONTENT.md)

 Familiarise yourself with the terminology by looking at [how we determine audiences](https://github.com/contensis/personalization/blob/main/README.md#how-it-works) in order to personalize content